 If you have a strict morning routine, where you don’t have to think about when to leave for work or what to eat for breakfast, it frees your mind up for more complex and creative thoughts.

 The creator of the Dilbert cartoons, Scott Adams, follows the same 20-minute wake-up routine every day, which includes the same protein bar and coffee, to give his mind space to think up new ideas.

 Many high-powered leaders start their day by exercising.

-They either hit the gym to burn calories and get those endorphins flowing, or they do some relaxing yoga, just like former Christie’s CEO Steve Murphy does.
+They either hit the gym to burn calories and get those endorphins flowing, or they do some relaxing yoga, just like former Christie’s CEO Steven Murphy does.

-Or take a leaf out of business growth consultant Adele McLay’s book and schedule in a body building session, which she does at 5am every morning with a personal trainer.
+Or take a leaf out of business growth consultant Adele McLay’s book and schedule a body-building session, which she does at 5 a.m. every morning with a personal trainer.

 A lot of leaders use the break of dawn to collect their thoughts, set their goals for the day, and make lists.

-Research has shown that our focus and willpower is better at this time of day and a lot of successful people use this time to home in on their strategies and goals.
+Research has shown that our focus and willpower are better at this time of day and a lot of successful people use this time to hone in on their strategies and goals.

 Benjamin Franklin, for example, spent his morning addressing his goals for “powerful goodness” and setting a plan for the rest of his day.

 Self-help guru, Tony Robbins, is a fan of setting aside what he calls an “hour of power” to set intentions and goals through visualization exercises.